ekedonald/Implementing-CICD-Pipeline-for-Terraform-using-Jenkins/README.md

  * `gpg --no-default-keyring --keyring /usr/share/keyrings/hashicorp-archive-keyring.gpg --fingerprint`: This command displays the fingerprint of the GPG key.
 The fingerprint is a unique identifier for tge key and is used to verify its authenticity.

  * `echo "deb [signed-by=/usr/share/keyrings/hashicorp-archive-keyring.gpg] https://apt.releases.hashicorp.com $(lsb_release -cs) main" | tee /etc/apt/sources.list.d/hashicorp.list`: This commands adds HashiCorp's repository configuration to the system's package manager (apt in this case) and it specifies the GPG key to be used for package verification.

+ * `RUN apt-get update && apt-get install -y terraform && rm -rf /var/lib/apt/lists/*`: These commands update the package list, installs Terraform and then removes unnecessary packages to reduce the size of the Docker image.

+ 5.